Zypine Tablets is a brand of medicine containing the active ingredient olanzapine.

 Tell your doctor if your monthly periods are absent for six months or more.

-The above list includes the uncommon side effects but may require medical attention.
+The above list includes side effects that are uncommon but may require medical attention.

 - frequent infections such as fever, severe chills, sore throat or mouth ulcers